 5 No-Brainer Moves to Make if You’re Worried About a Stock Market Crash

 The difference between a bear market and a stock market crash isn’t exactly precise.
 Both are defined as a 20% drop from the stock market’s most recent highs.
 But a crash typically happens rapidly, whereas a bear market is a prolonged period of decline.
-In 2022, for example, stocks have gradually fallen into bear market territory after reaching an all-time high in January.
+In 2025, perhaps more than most years, no one has any idea if we’ll see a stock market crash, enter a bear market, or even see bullish returns.

-First, the bad news: Yes, the stock market will crash again at some point.
-Stock market crashes are completely normal.
-From 1929 to 2021, the stock market crashed 21 times.
-It’s inevitable that it will crash again.
+But we do know the stock market will crash again at some point, even if it’s not this year.
+Stock market crashes are, unfortunately, normal.
+From 1929 to 2024, the stock market crashed 21 times.
+It’s inevitable it will crash again.
 We just don’t know when.

-If you start preparing now, your finances will bounce back next time the market crashes as well.
+If you put a good plan in place now, your finances should bounce back next time the market crashes again.

 5 Ways to Prepare for a Stock Market Crash

-The problem is that many people don’t start thinking about how to prepare for a stock market crash until after the market has already crashed.
-That’s not exactly helpful advice when we’re already in a bear market.
-But no one knows how much further stocks may drop.
+The problem is many people don’t start thinking about how to prepare for a stock market crash until after the market has already spiraled.
+It’snot exactly helpful to give advice after a bear market has made its presence known.

-You can still take action now to mitigate the damage later.
-In many situations, though, the best action plan will be to wait things out.
+That means now is the time to take action to mitigate potential damage.
+In many situations, the best action plan will be to cultivate a mindset that allows you to wait things out even in a moment of panic.

 1. Don’t Try to Time Your Way Out